AIcodeAcademy/full_stack_blueprint/.ai/builder/api.plan.template.md

     *   Use `await readCommands("resource-name")` to load SQL commands from `sql/resource-name.sql.json`.
     *   Define functions for each database operation (e.g., `selectAllResources`, `selectResourceById`, `insertResource`, `updateResource`, `deleteResource`).  *Be very specific about the function names.*
     *   Receive DTOs as parameters (where appropriate).
+    *   Validate the entities before insert or update using the validation functions from `src/server/domain/validations.utils.ts`.
     *   Return domain types (defined in `/src/server/domain`).
     *   Handle data transformations between DTOs and domain types.
     * **Explicitly define the SQL queries needed for each operation, and include them in the plan.**